 The answer depends on the country you’re from and your reason for visiting.
 Depending on the kind of visa you need to get, you might also need to show proof of travel insurance.

 Sound confusing?
 It’s not, really.
 But, we’ve designed this travel visa guide for you to help you make sense of what you need and how to get it.

 Who Needs a Visitor Visa in Canada?

 If you’ve ever traveled to faraway places such as Asia, Africa, or even parts of Europe, you might have had to apply for a tourist visa just to enter the country.

 As a Canadian, you can actually enter up to 172 countries without a visa.
+At the time this article was updated in 2022, that number climbed to 184.
 However, people from other countries sometimes need a visa to enter Canada.
-Who?

 The same rules and requirements apply to most passport holders from most countries in Europe.
 Passport holders from countries like Australia, New Zealand, China, Japan, and Korea also don’t require a tourist visa but will need to apply for an eTA.